PatrickEifler/kickoff/learn/grunt.md

 <a name="task-index"></a>
 ## Task Index

-This is an exhaustive list of all the grunt tasks that Kickoff uses and what they do.
+This is an exhaustive list of all the Grunt tasks that Kickoff uses and what they do.

-They are ordered similarly to how Kickoff’s tasks are grouped in the [_grunt-configs](https://github.com/tmwagency/kickoff/blob/master/_grunt-configs/_grunt-configs) directory.
+They are ordered in the same way that Kickoff’s tasks are grouped in the [_grunt-configs](https://github.com/tmwagency/kickoff/blob/master/_grunt-configs/_grunt-configs) directory.

+---
 ### CSS Tasks ([css.js](https://github.com/tmwagency/kickoff/blob/master/_grunt-configs/css.js))

 <a name="task-sass"></a>